 4. 3D Printing Could Help Solve the Housing Crisis

 Housing prices are skyrocketing across the West.
-Far fewer young people can afford to buy homes than their parents, and many people have a hard time even affording rent.
+Far fewer young people can afford to buy homes than their parents, and many people have difficulty even affording rent.
 3D printing could help address that.
 A Chinese company called Winsun offers 3D houses built entirely out of recycled materials, which cost less than $5000 to produce.
-Their process uses “ink” made from fiberglass, steel, cement, binder and recycled rubble.
-They’ve already build housing in China, have recently expanded to Saudi Arabia, and plan on expanding to twenty other countries over the next few years.
+Their process uses “ink” made from fiberglass, steel, cement, binder, and recycled rubble.
+They’ve already built housing in China, have recently expanded to Saudi Arabia, and plan on expanding to twenty other countries over the next few years.
 3D printing allows home builders to save on transportation costs, building materials, and labor costs.
 The cities of the future may be built through 3D printing!

 5. New Kinds of Crime Will Emerge

 3D printing will complicate gun registration.
-3D printed firearms are already a reality, and will only improve in performance and practicality as time goes on.
-How will state governments be able to regulate the sale and traffic of firearms when anybody with a modem and printer can make their own?
+3D-printed firearms are already a reality and will only improve in performance and practicality as time goes on.
+How will state governments regulate the sale and traffic of firearms when anybody with a modem and printer can make their own?

 This could be a problem across the black market.
 If 3D printing medications become a reality, expect 3D printed illegal drugs to follow on their heels.

-This may sound bleak, but luckily, there’s a major upside to 3D printing which could help to offset the dangers…
+This may sound bleak, but luckily, there’s a major upside to 3D printing that could help offset the dangers…

 6. 3D Printing Could Save the Environment

-3D printing will make it far easier to produce goods locally, which will dramatically reduce fuel costs.
-This may help curb the use of fossil fuels, perhaps even preventing the worst excesses of climate change.
+3D printing will make it easier to produce goods locally, which dramatically reduces fuel costs.
+Faster production of goods may help curb the use of fossil fuels, perhaps even preventing the worst excesses of climate change.

 With 3D printing, we’ll be able to step up our recycling game.
-Plastics, metals, and paper will become the “ink” used by printers, a process which uses less energy than conventional recycling.
+Plastics, metals, and paper will become the “ink” used by printers, a process that uses less energy than conventional recycling.

 Additionally, by its very nature, 3D printing produces less waste than conventional manufacturing.
 3D printing is known as additive manufacturing, where an object is created by adding layer after layer of material to a previously empty space.
-Conventional manufacturing is a subtractive process, where the manufacturer starts with a block of material and carves away at it to produce the product.
-The latter clearly produces far more waste, which will be eliminated with the switch to 3D printing.
+Traditional manufacturing is a subtractive process, where the manufacturer starts with a block of material and carves away at it to produce the product.
+The latter produces far more waste, which will be eliminated by switching to 3D printing.

-Finally, 3D printing can be used to help study the process of environmental degradation.
+Finally, 3D printing can help study the process of environmental degradation.
 Researchers at the University of Sydney have produced a 3D model of the Great Barrier Reefs to help model how these natural structures are being impacted by climate change.
-This could be used to help the reefs recover from bleaching and storms.
+This could be used to support the reefs recover from bleaching and storms.